Techniques

 The last two figures show two of my pieces made with radiating murrini I made with the vitrigraph.
 These are mounted in walnut stands.

-3. Casting broccoli or other veggie.
+3. Fused Glass casting of broccoli or other veggies

-About 15-20 years ago I had beginner’s luck casting broccoli in a class with guru Dan Fenton.
+About 15 – 20 years ago, I had beginner’s luck casting broccoli in a class with guru Dan Fenton.
 The technique is pretty simple and straight forward, but producing excellent results is a little iffy.
 Recently, a friend wanted me to make her some glass broccoli, and so, in all my spare time this fall and winter, I have made 3 attempts at it, with some success this past week.
 To my glass fusing friends, try casting broccoli or another more solid vegetable like cauliflower, which will probably yield great results every time.
 Here are my two hints first.
 Use a really fresh and good investment like Bullseye plaster/silica mix that has not been sitting around for months or years (like I did for my first 2 attempts), which is what I used for this 3rd attempt.
 Secondly, use a young broccoli head, also with a fat stem, that doesn’t have really thin last branching threads below the top flowers.
 Someone told me recently to freeze the broccoli before casting as it will have stronger/harder flowers.
 I found that 5 pounds of plaster/silica will be enough for 4 small castings.

 Wear a mask for this project.
 Plaster and silica dust are dangerous!

-What you need –
+What you need:

 Large plastic yogurt container (32 oz.)